rancher/rancher-docs/docs/reference-guides/rancher-security/rancher-v2.6-hardening-guides/rke1-hardening-guide-with-cis-v1.20-benchmark.md

 ### Reference Hardened RKE `cluster.yml` Configuration

 The reference `cluster.yml` is used by the RKE CLI that provides the configuration needed to achieve a hardened install of Rancher Kubernetes Engine (RKE).
 RKE install [documentation]({{<baseurl>}}/rke/latest/en/installation/) is provided with additional details about the configuration items.
 This reference `cluster.yml` does not include the required **nodes** directive which will vary depending on your environment.
 Documentation for node configuration in RKE can be found [here]({{<baseurl>}}/rke/latest/en/config-options/nodes/).

-> For a Kubernetes v1.18 cluster, the configuration `spec.volumes: 'ephemeral'` should be removed from the `PodSecurityPolicy`, since it's not supported in this Kubernetes release.

 ```yaml
 # If you intend to deploy Kubernetes in an air-gapped environment,